F. Kleinberger Galleries: Founding and early years

 Franz Kleinberger founded the art dealership in 1848 in Paris.
 Its main business was importing European paintings to the United States.
 By 1913, Kleinberger had a New York branch gallery on Fifth Avenue, near the Duveen Gallery where numerous exhibitions were organised.
 Art experts who worked for Kleinberger Galleries included John Watson.

 The Sperling years

 Harry S. Sperling (d.
 1971) was vice president of Kleinberger until 1973 when he became president following the death of the founder Franz Kleinberger (ca. 1936).
 Kleinberger Galleries worked in close partnership with Julius Böhler both before and after World War II.
 The French branch of Kleinberger was run by Alan Loebl, a cousin of Harry Sperling.

 Supplier to American museums

-Kleinberger was a major suppier of European artworks to American museums.
+Kleinberger was a major supplier of European artworks to American museums.
 The Museum of Fine Arts in Boston holds a dozen artworks that passed through Kleinberger.
 The National Gallery of Art in Washington D.C. list twenty and the Metropolitan Museum of Art lists over 200 artworks associated with Kleinberger.